-- Continue to met donors in person when possible and thank them for their support.
+- Continue to meet donors in person when possible and thank them for their support.

-By demonstrating your appreciation and highlighting your donors’ generosity, you are deepening your relationship with them which can lead to more donations down the line.
+By demonstrating your appreciation and highlighting your donors’ generosity, you are deepening your relationship with them.
+This can lead to more donations down the line.

 Asking for donations in person creates closer and more meaningful connections between nonprofit professionals, donors, and prospects.
-By following these eight best practices, you’ll be better poised to make your donation asks in person and raise more money for your organization’s cause.
+By following these ten best practices, you’ll be better poised to make your donation asks in person and raise more money for your organization’s cause.